-Applications for the 2014-15 fund have now closed.
-We will be funding projects that address and fulfill any of the following:
+Skills for Care is keen to fund projects that address and fulfill any of the following:

-- Projects that demonstrate an innovative approach to implementing our workforce development guidance for employers seeking to minimise the use of restrictive practices in health and social care, particularly in relation to supporting people with dementia
+- Projects that demonstrate an innovative approach to implementing Skills for Care’s workforce development guidance for employers seeking to minimise the use of restrictive practices in health and social care, particularly in relation to supporting older people with dementia

 - Proposals which test a response to other significant and demonstrable policy drivers within the adult social care sector.